• Menu

 Getting There

 Malaga Airport lies 13km south-west of the city centre of the city of Malaga in the south of Spain.
 With over 14 million passengers passing through its terminals it is Spain’s 4th busiest airport and serves as the gateway to the holiday resorts of the Costa del Sol.
 The airport has three terminals with flights to more than 100 European destinations and many cities in Spain.
 The Irish budget airlines Ryanair offer many routes to and from Malaga whilst the Spanish low-cost carrier, Vueling, also have a major presence here.
-Transport services to Costa del Sol holiday destinations include buses, trains, taxis and a number of private transfer options.

 Flight to Malaga